chanzuckerberg/czi-oss-training/01-intro-to-os/01-intro-to-os.md

 * Increase code quality earlier in the lifecycle.
 * Help establish an open culture within an organization.
-* Develop software in a more collaborative way.
+* Develop software more collaboratively.
 * Increase visibility, transparency, and break down silos.
 * Reduction of redundant or duplicate work.
 * Reduction of red tape and bureaucracy.

-Some early adopters of InnerSource are: PayPal, Bosch, Bloomberg, Autodesk, and SanDisk.
+Some early adopters of InnerSource are PayPal, Bosch, Bloomberg, Autodesk, and SanDisk.

 ## Resources 📚